paulin/mattpaulin/_posts/2026-03-25-Rapid-Product-Dev-Class.md

 I'm Matt and I love to create products.
 I have spent my whole life doing this.

+## The syllabus

+## Week 1: Passion

+The goal of week 1 is simple: You will build something and you will speak about why the next week.

+### Topics
+- Isolating a core Idea
+- Who is your audience?
+- Why do you care?

+### Homework
+Work in teams over the week to take an idea and vibe code it into existence.
+If you already have one, then improve on it and help the others.

+## Week 2: The tools

+Week 2 is about streamlining your toolset.
+You can build and deploy and maintain a system for less than $10 per month

+### Topics
+- Databases
+- GitHub
+- Claude and Cursor

+### Homework
+Build your app again, but this time do it in a way that is easier to get into a flow with.

+## Week 3: The market

+Week 3 is about understanding your market.
+What is already out there?

+### Topics
+- Building your front page website
+- Explaining your concept

+### Homework
+Build a website to showcase what you are thinking about.

+## Week 4: The flows

+Week 4: is about providing a better onboarding experience into your existing app.
+We will look at a couple apps and talk about the bottleneck and misscommunication that can come from a badly thought out application.

+## Week 5: The deployment

+Week 5: Is to help understand why deployment of an application is so vital in how you expect your users to consume it.
+How do you introduce them to your idea, how will it spread?

+## Week 6: Product market fit

+## Week 7: Market Growth

+Week 7 is about When you find the market and the way to approach it, what do you do?

+## Week 8: Tying it all back together

+Week 8: Is a look back at what was accomplished in a short period of time and talking about how to make it even faster.
+How do we get through all of these steps to test even more ideas.

 ---
 A lot of people can now get an app off the ground with AI.